Arc the Lad III: Plot

-After much depression and sorrow, Velhart buries his brother in the lot by his retreat and set off for the rest of the journey with Alec.
 The aura stone is then secured and brought to the item society's safe as Leshalt wished.
 Moments after, the Guildmaster send a word through his manager that he wishes to meet Alec.
 He order Alec and his crews to find the Academy's headquarters in a place called Ragnark, which is known as Romalia till the disaster.
 Using the hovercraft found in the Cariote cave sealed by the guild itself, they travel to Ragnark.

 As was told, Ragnark used to be the source of the Great Disaster when it was still called Romalia.
 Alec and his crews arrive at Ragnark and infiltrate the city of Felator in order to find clues about the headquarters.
-After stealing a lab coat from a resting scientist, Alec sneak into the branch building of Academy and found out that the chief was Sharon.
+Alec sneaks into the branch building of Academy and finds out that the chief was Sharon.
 He overheard Sharon and Seville talking about a mysterious energy reading from what they had been researching and she require an escort to headquarter.
-Alec and his crews followed her through the White Bone Forest and Midoro Swamp to the main building of the Academy located north of Felator.
-There, they saw a melting alloy gate and Marsia presumes that someone is using an unbelievably powerful ignition technology, since she herself is unable to melt an alloy that thick.
+Alec and his crew follows her through the White Bone Forest and Midoro Swamp to the main building of the Academy located north of Felator.
+There, they see a melting alloy gate and Marsia presumes that someone is using an unbelievably powerful ignition technology, since she herself is unable to melt an alloy that thick.
 They are then confronted by the guards and accidentally learned that they are not the only intruders in the facility.

 As they battle their way to the top of the building where the Professor, Sharon and Seville is, they are halted by the Fear Crimson, a fusion of a dragon and machine.
 Seville refers that it was their crown creation and was perfected due to the help by a cardist they captured in Forestamore, which is none other than Theo's mother herself.
 When asked where is she, Seville implied that on the day Fear Crimson was perfected, she just died.
 He then lock the team in for a battle with the abominable machine.
 Though Alec's team emerges victorious, the Fear Crimson then set itself to self-destruct and is about to catch the team in the explosion, when Elc's timely arrival and his Flame Shield prevented that.
 The Professor, Lugwig and Sharon argued over whatever or not to continue with harassing the power source locked away within the lake.
 Elc takes Alec up to the roof where they confront the Professor and Sharon.
 Ludwig used Sharon as a shield against Elc so he couldn't unleash his Fire Power at him.
 From the roof, they witness the revival of the Sky Castle as the lake's was being vaporized.